DanB91/Hello-UEFI-Zig/README.md

 Requirements:
 ---
+- Zig compiler 0.12.0-dev.1101+25400fadf or newer.
+Pulling down the latest build is your best bet
-- Zig compiler in $PATH
+- Aforementioned Zig compiler in $PATH
 - qemu-system-x86_64 in $PATH
 - Linux or Mac (might run on Windows, but has not been tested)